 Starting with a group of fundraisers will help spread the word about your campaign and raise more money.
 You must train them to use the available online tools and provide them with enough information about your organization to share with their community.
 The best way to do this is with regular updates and videos on the successes of your nonprofit's program and campaign.

 While your chosen supporters begin their fundraising efforts, you can reach out online for more people to join the campaign.
-One way to get fundraisers and donors more involved is to create a competition where the supporter who raises the most money wins a prize.
+One way to get fundraisers and donors more involved in you crowdfunding campaign is to create a competition where the supporter who raises the most money wins a prize.

 Case Study: Another way to grow this type of campaign is through a social media challenge.
 The best example of this is the Ice Bucket Challenge by the ALS Association.
 A simple video of someone dumping a bucket of ice over their head and challenging their friends to do the same helped this organization raise millions and made a significant difference in its fight against the disease.